scrapy/scrapy/docs/index.rst

 :ref:`topics-selectors`
     Extract the data from web pages.

+:ref:`topics-shell`
+    Test your extraction code in an interactive environment.

 :ref:`topics-loaders`
     Populate your items with the extracted data.

-:ref:`topics-shell`
-    Test your extracted data in an interactive environment.

 :ref:`topics-item-pipeline`
     Post-process and store your scraped data.